vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Note that we only do this check once per epoch so at most one validator can be changed per epoch in the case `empty_slots == 0`.
 A completely dead node that's proposing to become a validator will have `performance_score = 0` and will thus get automatically excluded, regardless of their stake.

-The same way, if there are free slots for ersatz validators and nodes that have submitted the transaction to join and satisfy all joining conditions, they are added as ersatzvalidators in the next round.
+The same way, if there are free slots for ersatz validators and nodes that have submitted the transaction to join and satisfy all joining conditions, they are added as ersatz validators in the next round.
 If a node that submitted the transaction to join and satisfies all other conditions and there and has a higher score than the lowest scoring ersatz validator (scaled up by the incumbent factor), then (assuming it did not just become a Tendermint validator), it becomes an ersatz validator and the lowest scoring ersatz validator is kicked out.
 The 'transaction to join' of a validator kicked out this way remains active until the delegated stake drops below the required minimum.
-As the nodes have not have the opportunity to get a performance record, their performance valued as the average of the performance scores of all ersatzvalidators.
+As the nodes have not have the opportunity to get a performance record, their performance valued as the average of the performance scores of all ersatz validators.

-As both these checks are done between epochs, it is possible for a validator to be demoted first from Tendermint validator to ersatzvalidator, and then from ersatzvalidator to nothing.
+As both these checks are done between epochs, it is possible for a validator to be demoted first from Tendermint validator to ersatz validator, and then from ersatz validator to nothing.

 ## Becoming validator transaction
 All keys mentioned here are understood to match the node configuration.